About Our TeamOur experienced dance coaches

 Darryl is registered with DanceSport Australia as a Professional Coach and Adjudicator.
 Darryl was instrumental in starting Perth’s only same sex not-for-profit class, OUTdance and has been coach of the Western Australian Masters Formation Team since its incorporation.
 Darryl has been recognised as a life member of both OUTdance and the Western Australian Masters Formation Team.

-Darryl was awarded the 2019 Curtin University Alumni Community Service Award for his service to the dance community in Perth.
+Darryl has received the 2019 Curtin University Alumni Community Service Award and the 2021 the City of South Perth Australia Day Community Citizen of the Year Award for his service to the dance community in Perth.

 Caesar first commenced teaching in 2001 at and has many years experience as a DanceSport competitor at a state, national and international level, currently competing with his students in the Teacher Student category.
 Caesar’s training includes Ballroom, New Vogue, Latin, Ballet, Contemporary, Freestyle Dancing and Gymnastics.
 He has his Latin DanceSport Coaching accreditation and is currently working towards his Ballroom Coaching accreditation.

 Caesar is passionate about body movement, body form and the artistry of dance.
 His teaching style reflects this, adapting his dance training to Para Dance, Ability Dance and exercise dance classes.
 Caesar is a registered Professional Competitor and Coach with DanceSport Australia.
 Caesar has his Special Olympics ‘Improving Sport for People with an Intellectual Disability’, International Paralympic Committee ‘Introduction to Paralympics’ certificates and Australian Institute of Sport ‘Community Coaching General Principles’ certificates.